michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 Objects are visible if:

-* At the time the reader's transaction started, the transaction that created the object had already comitted.
+* At the time the reader's transaction started, the transaction that created the object had already committed.
-* The object is not marked for deletion by a comitted transaction.
+* The object is not marked for deletion by a committed transaction.

 **Indexes and snapshot isolation**